airbnb/javascript/README.md

 ## Functions

   <a name="functions--declarations"></a><a name="7.1"></a>
-  - [7.1](#functions--declarations) Use named function expressions instead of function declarations. eslint: [`func-style`](https://eslint.org/docs/rules/func-style)
+  - [7.1](#functions--declarations) Use function declarations instead of named function expressions. eslint: [`func-style`](https://eslint.org/docs/rules/func-style)

     > Why?
-Function declarations are hoisted, which means that it’s easy - too easy - to reference the function before it is defined in the file.
-This harms readability and maintainability.
-If you find that a function’s definition is large or complex enough that it is interfering with understanding the rest of the file, then perhaps it’s time to extract it to its own module!
-Don’t forget to explicitly name the expression, regardless of whether or not the name is inferred from the containing variable (which is often the case in modern browsers or when using compilers such as Babel).
-This eliminates any assumptions made about the Error’s call stack. ([Discussion](https://github.com/airbnb/javascript/issues/794))
+The primary difference between function declarations and function expressions is that declarations are hoisted to the top of the scope in which they are defined.
+Due to those different behaviors, it is common to have guidelines as to which style of function should be used.
+There is really no correct or incorrect choice here, it is just a preference.

     ```javascript
     // bad
-    function foo() {
+    const short = function someFunction() {
       // ...
-    }
+    };

     // bad
     const foo = function () {